Model, engine, year, ECU type and HW/SW numbers if available.

 Can ECU Jobs help find providers for unclear ECU files?

 Yes.
-ECU Jobs is a neutral marketplace where providers can submit offers and the requesting business chooses the suitable offer.
+ECU Jobs is a neutral platform where providers can submit offers and the requesting business chooses the suitable offer.

 Free and non-binding